Know these cash advance realities before hitting the ATM for a costly credit card advance.

 7. That convenience check is a cash advance

 When you cash the typically blank “convenience check” that your credit card company may send in the mail, that transaction works like a cash advance.
-That means you’ll typically pay fees and a higher interest rate while receiving no grace period on accumulated interest.
+That means you’ll typically pay fees and a higher interest rate while receiving no grace period on the accumulated interest.